Su24-CS5004-Online-Lionelle/final-project-group-4/Instructions/ProductProposal.md

 * How do you plan to break up the work?

+  * API & Data Fetching / Data Management /   GUI     / Data Filtering
+        Jubal              Kangning         Jiazuo        Aakash

+  * Testing       /   Documentation /   UML Diagrams
+     All members    All members      Jubal

 * What is your teams timeline and major check-in points?

+  * we will meet formally every week
+  * goals to be set by members and communication intra-group as needed for implementation and integration of components
+  * check-in points will be set by the team and will be flexible based on the progress of the project and terminal date for project

 ### Deliverables